subratdalai59/SPRING_JWT_with_JOB_CRUD/README.md

-# Spring Boot JWT Authentication example with Spring Security & Spring Data JPA and CONNECTED JOB CRUD OPERATION
+# Spring Boot JWT Authentication example with Spring Security & Spring Data JPA and Connected with Job Crud Operation

 ##  User Login and Authorization process and job crud operation.
 The diagram shows flow of how we implement User Registration, User Login and Authorization process.